 103.08 FAILURE TO EXECUTE CONTRACT.
-The bidder's failure to execute the Contract or to comply with all requirements of Subsection 103.06 within 15 calendar days after receipt of the Contract will be just cause for the Department to nullify the award.
-It is understood by both the bidder and the Commissioner that, in the event of the annulment of the award, the bidder will be considered in default.
+The bidder's failure to execute the Contract or to comply with all requirements of Subsection 103.06 within 15 calendar days after the Contract has been received by the bidder will be just cause for the Department to nullify the award.
+It is understood by both the bidder and the Commissioner that, in the event of the annulment of the award, the bidder will forfeit the amount of guaranty deposited with the Bid Proposal as agreed liquidated damages to the Commonwealth; not as a penalty, but in liquidation of damages sustained.
+The Department can then make an award to the next lowest responsible bidder; or readvertise the work or take other action as provided by statute on this subject, as the Commissioner may elect.
+A bidder who forfeits a Proposal Guaranty according to this Section will not be considered in future bid proposals for the same project unless there has been a substantial change in the design of the project subsequent to the forfeiture of the Guaranty.